Scuderia Coloni: Coloni-Subaru (1990)

-By the beginning of 1990, the "Subaru" flat engine was not producing more than 500 bhp, so the Coloni Subaru was one of the least competitive machines regularly competing in Formula One in 1990 (eclipsed only by the even slower Life car).
-Subaru and Chiti agreed to build a new V12 engine for the summer of 1990 together with a completely new chassis, but in the meantime the flat engine was to be used by the "Coloni Subaru" Team in a carry-over chassis.
-Early in 1990, a handful of Enzo Coloni's mechanics worked on a single C3 and tried to put the Subaru engine in it.
+In 1990 Coloni struck a deal with Subaru, the automobile branch of Fuji Heavy Industries.
+The Japanese car manufacturer took over 51% of the team and supplied a brand new flat-12 engine designed by Carlo Chiti.
+Enzo Coloni staying on board as the man responsible for operations.
+By the beginning of 1990, the Subaru engine was not producing more than 500 bhp.
+A handful of Coloni's mechanics worked on a single C3 and tried to put the Subaru engine in it.
 The work was not done until the day the FIA started shipping the Formula One material to Phoenix.
 In the pits at Phoenix, the car was assembled for the very first time and a short shakedown took place in the parking area of an American supermarket.
-On the prequalification day at Phoenix the Formula One world saw Coloni's "new" model C3B which wore a white, red and green livery, but without an airbox and with wide, long sidepods.
+The car didn't have an airbox and sported wide, long sidepods.
 It did not follow common design practices for the time, was overweight by 300 lbs and proved uncompetitive.
 Neither at Phoenix nor at any other race did Bertrand Gachot, Coloni's new driver, manage to prequalify the car.
 Although lacking aerodynamic downforce or the engine power necessary to be competitive, the C3 was described by Gachot (speaking in 2021) as "the most fun" car he drove during his F1 career.
 As the season went on, improvements were few and results stayed nowhere.
-Meanwhile, no success could be seen at Coloni's plant in Perugia where obviously nobody worked seriously on a new car.
-In May, Enzo Coloni was sacked by Subaru, but no improvement came.
-In June, the Japanese company withdrew completely and sold the team back to Enzo Coloni, debt free, but with no sponsors and no engines.
+In May, Subaru decided to remove Enzo Coloni from his sporting director role, but no improvement came, and the Japanese company decided to withdraw from the partnership, selling the team back to Enzo Coloni, debt free, but with no sponsors and no engines.
 By the German Grand Prix Coloni had arranged a supply of Ford-Cosworth engines, prepared by Langford & Peck.
 An improved car also appeared in Germany.
-The "new" Coloni C3C was little more than a 1989 C3 with minor aerodynamic changes.
+The C3C was a 1989 C3 with minor aerodynamic changes.
 The car was quicker but not enough to achieve any serious results.
 Gachot was usually able to prequalify his car but the qualification for the race was still out of reach.
 At the end of the season, Coloni had not qualified for a single Grand Prix.